 More often than not, home improvement projects get indefinitely shelved because of their expensive and complex nature.
 But a great alternative to this is Doing-it-Yourself.
-DIY home improvement projects are on the rise with homeowners gathering a whole lot of inspiration from digital media platforms such as Pintrest and Youtube which offer a variety of ideas.
+DIY home improvement projects are on the rise with homeowners gathering a whole lot of inspiration from digital media platforms such as Pinterest and Youtube which offer a variety of ideas.
 If you’re planning to go DIY, here are the latest home improvement trends you should know about:

 Transforming the living room

 It is unbelievable how much accentuating a single wall can dramatize the look of an entire room.
 This is the reason why one of the most popular DIY projects involves adding wallpaper to a single wall in the living room.
-You can achieve a similar effect by painting one of the walls in bright color or bold patterns.
+You can achieve a similar effect by painting one of the walls in a bright color or bold pattern.
 Hang pictures or set your furniture against this wall to emphasize it further.

 Spicing-up the kitchen

 Most kitchens exhibit a monochromatic theme, giving it a bland and often boring look.
 If your kitchen is one such, then its time you spruced it up!
 Instead of buying new cabinets, reface the doors and drawer fronts with dark/bold colors.
-Give your kitchen an updated look with a tiled backsplash, recycled glass countertops, stylish faucets and light fixtures to achieve a contemporary finish.
+Give your kitchen an updated look with a tiled backsplash, recycled glass countertops, stylish faucets, and light fixtures to achieve a contemporary finish.

 Give your staircase a new look by removing the carpeting and giving it a hardwood finish.
 Although this trend has existed for some time now, the low costs involved in this makeover, and its consistent success have made it a hot favorite among homeowners.